 At mentioning a restaurant kitchen, most people think of steaming ranges, sizzling grills, and busy fryers, all ‘seasoned’ with an angry chef barking orders to those under him.
 While this image isn’t totally devoid of reality, a commercial kitchen is more than just the equipment and personnel who use it.
 A successful restaurant kitchen is organized in a particular way that maximises performance and efficiency.
+For theme-based restaurants, it’s important to follow the style, ethics, and layout in the kitchen also.
 Here are the main points of the well-set kitchen operation.

 Cleaning and washing area